-Congratulations on the purchase of your Bailey 4Stroke paramotor.
+Congratulations on the purchase of your Bailey Aviation 4 stroke paramotor.

 This is the first production 4 stroke paramotor in the world and has already proved to be a great success, winning countless UK and International Paramotor Championships and completing several amazing long distance endurance trips.